bostonworts/hops/hop_list.md

 **Admiral** (UK)
 AA Range: 13.5 - 16%
+Beta: N/A
+Cohumulone: N/A
 Characteristics: Bred as a replacement for Target with a less harsh bitterness.
 Weak aroma with mild citrus character.
 *Substitutes*: Target, Challenger

 **Ahtanum** (US)
 AA Range: 5.7 - 6.3%
+Beta: N/A
+Cohumulone: N/A
 Characteristics: Citrus and floral character, with grapefruit qualities said to be stronger than in Cascade.
 Ahtanum may also feature resiny or earth notes.
 *Substitutes*: Cascade, Amarillo